onflow/docs/docs/networks/node-ops/node-operation/node-bootstrap.md

 If you are running a collection or consensus node, you will need to provide an additional field `Machine Account Public Key`.
 This value is found in the output of the `bootstrap key` command from Step 1.

+Staking a collection or consensus node will also create a machine account for the node.
+The machine account will be mentioned in the output of the staking transaction displayed by Flow Port.
+Pleaes save the machine account for the next step.

 <Callout type="info">

 Please let us know your node id via discord or email.